Last Updated on

 Do you remember when I said that social media is for building brand awareness and relationships with your audience?

-You will be doing that by proving bits and pieces of your article and including a link to where they can read more if the wish to.
+You will be doing that by proving bits and pieces of your article and including a link to where they can read more if you wish to.

 It is as easy as that.
 Take the main parts of your post and publish it on Facebook with a nice image and a link that directs them to the post.